Wandalen/wTools/module/core/cli_fmt/docs/api/002_help_api.md

 2. Emits header: when `data.usage_lines` is non-empty, emits each line as `"  {line}"`; otherwise emits `"{bold}Usage:{rst} {binary} <command>"`.
 In both cases follows with: blank line, tagline text, blank line, `"{bold}Commands:{rst}"`.
 3. If `data.arguments` is non-empty: emits `"{bold}Arguments:{rst}"` section; entries padded to the maximum argument name length across all argument entries.
 4. Emits each command group from `data.groups` with entries padded to `cmd_name_width`.
-5. For each `OptionGroup` in `data.option_groups`: emits `"{name}:"` header then entries padded to that group's own maximum entry name length independently.
+5. For each `OptionGroup` in `data.option_groups`: if the group's `entries` list is non-empty, emits `"{name}:"` header then entries padded to that group's own maximum entry name length independently; groups with an empty `entries` list are omitted entirely (header included).
 6. If `data.option_groups` is empty and `data.options` is non-empty: emits `"{bold}Options:{rst}"` section with names padded to `opt_name_width` (backward compat).
 7. If `data.examples` is non-empty: emits `"{bold}Examples:{rst}"` section; each entry with a present desc appends `  # {text}`; entries without desc emit the invocation bare.